-Question Management response Have their been any changes in the related parties disclosed in the Authority's 2019/20 financial statements?
-If so please summarise: the nature of the relationship between these related parties and the Authority whether the Authority has entered into or plans to enter into any transactions with these related parties the type and purpose of these transactions Changes in 2021/22 in respect of the relationship between WCC and PPL will be disclosed in the related party note to outline the arrangements in place at the balance sheet date.
-2. What controls does the Authority have in place to identify, account for and disclose related party transactions and relationships?
+Question Management response Have their been any changes in the related parties disclosed in the Fund's 2019/20 financial statements?
+If so please summarise: the nature of the relationship between these related parties and the Fund whether the Fund has entered into or plans to enter into any transactions with these related parties the type and purpose of these transactions None in 2021/22 2.
+What controls does the Fund have in place to identify, account for and disclose related party transactions and relationships?
 Related party transactions are identified as part of an ongoing process throughout the year by Finance and Legal Services staff.
-Potential related parties are identified through a regular review of Cabinet papers, WCC intranet, verification from Directorates, review of registers maintained by WCC (Councillors' declaration of interests, Members/Officers registers of gifts/interests) and transactions recorded in our financial accounting system.
+Potential related parties are identified through a regular review of Committee papers, verification from Management, review of registers maintained by WCC (will have Pension Fund reps as well) (Councillors' declaration of interests, Members/Officers registers of gifts/interests) and transactions recorded in our financial accounting system.
 As part of the final accounts process, a particular challenge exercise is carried out to identify related parties and relevant transactions; the results of this exercise are disclosed in the Statement of Accounts.
 3. What controls are in place to authorise and approve significant transactions and arrangements with related parties?
-Transactions with related parties are subject to the controls as determined by the Council's financial control framework, supported by financial regulations, standing orders and scheme of delegation.
+Transactions with related parties are subject to the controls as determined by the Council's financial control framework (which the Fund is part of), supported by financial regulations, standing orders and scheme of delegation.
 4. What controls are in place to authorise and approve significant transactions outside of the normal course of business?
 No significant transactions outside the normal course of business have taken place in 2021/22.